-For example, there might be a certain rule on how many nights a property can be rented out in a year, or you might need to obtain certain permits before renting out the property.
+For example, there might be a certain rule on how many nights a property can be rented out in a year, or you might need to obtain certain permits for the property to rent.

 It is always best to do your research.
 You don’t want to invest in a property only to find out later that it cannot legally be rented out!

 Last but not least, you need to come up with a management strategy that will help you make the most of your rental property.

 For example, if you are planning on managing it yourself, then you’ll need to factor in time and energy for listing, cleaning, and maintaining the property.
 If you plan on hiring a property manager or using an online service, like Airbnb or VRBO, then consider how much that will cost per month.